Editing Plugin Metadata¶

 LOOT uses metadata to supply plugins with messages and Bash Tag suggestions, and to help it sort plugins that it can’t otherwise sort correctly.
 Users can add to their plugins’ metadata through the metadata editor panel, and plugins with user metadata are indicated with a “Has User Metadata” icon.

 The editor panel is accessed by clicking the “Edit Metadata” item in a plugin’s menu, or by double-clicking a plugin name in the sidebar.
 Only one plugin’s metadata can be edited at a time.
-While the editor panel is open, the plugin sidebar also displays any non-zero plugin priorities, to aid setting new priority values.
+While the editor panel is open, the plugin sidebar also displays any non-default plugin groups, to aid setting new group memberships.
 The editor can be resized by grabbing the top of the editor’s header and dragging it up or down.

 The editor’s header displays the name of the plugin being edited, “Save Metadata” and “Cancel” buttons, and a row of tabs.
 The MAIN tab’s page contains the following inputs: